 Director of Land Protection and In-House Counsel, Lancaster County Conservancy

-As Director of Land Protection, Kate works with landowners, businesses, funders, and local and state government to identify and protect Lancaster County’s most vital natural lands.
+As director of land protection, Kate works with landowners, businesses, funders, and local and state government to identify and protect Lancaster County’s most vital natural lands.
 Kate, a native of Lancaster County, previously held a position at the Brandywine Conservancy in Chadds Ford, PA, drafting subdivision and land development, and zoning ordinances, and working on general land use and historic preservation planning.
-Kate also held the position of Cultural Resource and Environmental Planner/Archaeologist for the Pinelands Commission, New Lisbon, N.J. and developed a program in archaeology for Cheyney University teaching several courses and establishing a laboratory and University guidelines.
+Kate also held the position of cultural resource and environmental planner/archaeologist for the Pinelands Commission and developed a program in archaeology for Cheyney University teaching several courses and establishing a laboratory and university guidelines.

-Kate practiced land use law for over 25 years before receiving her M.A. in Anthropology/Archaeology from Temple University where she is a doctoral candidate.
+Kate practiced land-use law for over 25 years before receiving her M.A. in anthropology/Aachaeology from Temple University where she is a doctoral candidate.
 Kate holds a B.A. from Sweet Briar College and a J.D. from Penn State University Dickinson School of Law.
 Kate enjoys all types of winter activities, including downhill and cross-country skiing and hiking.
 Other hobbies include gardening and writing.
 Kathie and her husband, Jeff, live in Manheim Township.

 Director of Land Preservation, Wildlands Conservancy